iangfernandes96/ethereum_transaction_rating/README.md

 5. For performance and load testing, use Locust by running `make load-test`.

+6. I have also added a Postman collection, which can be imported into Postman, in order to test the APIs.

 ### Stopping the Application

 1. Run `make stop` to stop the running Docker containers and clean up the environment.

 ## Assumptions/Optimizations

 1. If a transaction has been given a rating by this service, I assumed that this rating does not change for subsequent calls with the same hash, and am hence caching it.
 2. Latest transaction hashes are cached in Redis, to avoid making repeated calls to Alchemy.
 The transactions are cached for a duration